 Citizens for Public Justice has long been concerned with public trust.
-On March 11, 1976, Chief Justice Boris Laskin of the Supreme Court reversed a decision by the Federal Court of Appeal and validated the intervention claim by The Committee for Justice and Liberty Foundation (CJL, the forerunner to CPJ).
+On March 11, 1976, Chief Justice Bora Laskin of the Supreme Court reversed a decision by the Federal Court of Appeal and validated the intervention claim by The Committee for Justice and Liberty Foundation (CJL, the forerunner to CPJ).
 He declared that there was a “reasonable apprehension of bias” in allowing Mr. Crowe (who was associated with the Gas Arctic-Northwest Project), to act for the National Energy Board in hearings concerning the proposed Mackenzie Valley pipeline.
 Chief Justice Laskin’s opinion both affirmed the work of the CJL Foundation and emphasized that there should “be no lack of impartiality of adjudicative bodies” such as the National Energy Board.
 Public trust, in the mind of Chief Justice Laskin, was paramount.

 That focus contrasts sharply with the steady erosion that citizens around the world have experienced in public trust as study after study has confirmed.

 It is a sad commentary that now in 2022, public accounting firms such as Deloitte have felt the need to issue directions to companies on the processes by which trust may be engendered or maintained.1 Academic papers, too, have found the need to discuss the hows and whys for governments to secure the trust of their constituent populations.2

 For me, it is no mystery.
 Trust cannot be manufactured or cajoled.
 The demand for public trust is never quelled by propaganda or even hearings.
 Royal Commissions and consultation processes designed simply to allow input into public policy decisions are never enough.